privoit/quickstart-hail/readme.md

 ## SageMaker Notebook Overview

 The Service Catalog product for the SageMaker Notebook Instance deploys a single notebook instance in the same subnet as your EMR cluster.
 Upon launch, several example notebooks are seeded into the `common-notebooks` folder.
-These example notebooks offer an immediate orentation interacting with your Hail EMR Cluster.
+These example notebooks offer an immediate orientation interacting with your Hail EMR Cluster.

 ### SSM Access